ZenonSeth/logistica/README.md

 # Machines

-All machines require to be connected to an active network to perform their tasks.
-Nodes without a network, or nodes with conflicting network connections will not do anything.
+Almost all machines can connect to a network, unless otherwise stated, and can perform useful tasks when connected to an active network.

+Machines that have inputs or outputs can be sneak + punched to show their i/o.

 ## Controller
 A Controller is the node required to create an active network.
 Exactly one controller can be conneted to a network, and removing it will disconnect all other devices connected to the network.
 Controllers allow you to rename the network.